 Need help choosing child care?
 Please call Children and Families First at 1-800-220-3092.

-The Delaware Kinship Navigator Program assists grandparents or other persons aged 55 or over who are raising another person's children.
+The Delaware Division of Services for Aging and Adults with Physical Disabilities provides resources to assist grandparents or other relatives who are raising another person's children.
 Please select this link for more information.